-Lighting shall be installed at all interchanges on the project including Bells Lake Road and Fayetteville Road.
+Lighting shall be installed at the Holly Springs Road interchange.
 Lighting shall be provided for all acceleration lanes to the end of the taper, deceleration lanes to the end of the taper, toll zone parking areas, mainline lanes within the limits of the interchange, ramps, and loops, and ramp terminals.
 Lighting shall extend to the point where the controlled access crosses the -Y- line at the interchange.